rainlanguage/docs.rainprotocol.xyz/docs/guides/SDK/2-using-the-rain-sdk-to-deploy-a-sale-example-with-opcodes.md

 In this example, we will be checking that a user doesn't have more tokens than a pre-set value (`walletCap` set at `10`) in their wallet.
 We will also check that the user will not have more after they have made a purchase.
 Depending on the result of this check, we will either sell the tokens to the user at a `staticPrice` set at `100` otherwise at a value which prevents a purchase.

-Limiting a user's allowance of tokens is just one example of how the VM can be used to configure a [`Sale contract`][sale], and is by no means the only way.
+Limiting a user's allowance of tokens is just one example of how the VM can be used to configure a [`Sale Contract`][sale], but is by no means the only way.
 After this example, we will look at a very slightly different configuration so you can get used to how it is working.

 [//]: # (// todo check if staticPrice/walletCap needs to be parsed &#40;divide by 18 0s?&#41;)